 There may also be a health benefit to whitening your teeth.
 More research is needed, but some studies have shown that using a whitening gel in a custom tray once every two weeks may help prevent tooth decay.
 The thought is that the peroxide may kill the bacteria that cause cavities.
 This is an exciting possibility to help prevent cavities, but we do recommend that our patients treat any open or active cavities before initiating whitening treatment.
 Otherwise, they are likely to experience more extreme sensitivity than normal.

 It is also important to note that whitening gels will not work on teeth that have porcelain crowns or veneers or on fillings.
 Furthermore, teeth that have been discolored due to medication use are typically less responsive to whitening procedures than other teeth.

 Teeth whitening is not a permanent fix.
 Teeth will gradually darken again over time, especially for smokers or people who heavily consume coffee, tea, and red wine.
 Luckily, you can keep your custom whitening trays and use them in the future to touch up your teeth when you feel they are darkening.
 The cost to buy refills of the whitening gel to place in the trays is significantly lower than the original cost of buying the trays themselves.
 We also provide custom trays for free to patients who choose the in-office whitening so that they can touch up as well.

-Whitening toothpastes can also be used as an adjunct to help teeth get whiter or maintain their color.
-However, these toothpastes only work on superficial stains and will not significantly change the color of the teeth.
+Whitening toothpaste can also be used as an adjunct to help teeth get whiter or maintain their color.
+However, these kinds of toothpaste only work on superficial stains and will not significantly change the color of the teeth.
 I don’t recommend their use long term, as they use abrasive particles to remove the stain.
 This can cause premature wear of teeth, especially in aggressive brushers.